tamascsaki/asxaki-tikdown-ios/_pages/privacypolicy.md

 The Service Provider does not use the Application to knowingly solicit data from or market to children under the age of 13.

-The Application does not address anyone under the age of 13.
-The Service Provider does not knowingly collect personally identifiable information from children under 13 years of age.
-In the case the Service Provider discover that a child under 13 has provided personal information, the Service Provider will immediately delete this from their servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact the Service Provider (tamascsaki@icloud.com) so that they will be able to take the necessary actions.
+The Service Provider does not knowingly collect personally identifiable information from children.
+The Service Provider encourages all children to never submit any personally identifiable information through the Application and/or Services.
+The Service Provider encourage parents and legal guardians to monitor their children's Internet usage and to help enforce this Policy by instructing their children never to provide personally identifiable information through the Application and/or Services without their permission.
+If you have reason to believe that a child has provided personally identifiable information to the Service Provider through the Application and/or Services, please contact the Service Provider (tamascsaki@icloud.com) so that they will be able to take the necessary actions.
+You must also be at least 16 years of age to consent to the processing of your personally identifiable information in your country (in some countries we may allow your parent or guardian to do so on your behalf).

 Security